Chris Mack (basketball): University of Louisville

 On March 27, 2018, Mack agreed to terms on a seven-year contract worth about $4 million annually to become the next head coach at the University of Louisville.
-In December 2019 Mack’s Louisville basketball team was ranked #1 in the country for two weeks before stumbling and losing 3 out of 5 games.
+In December 2019 Mack's Louisville basketball team was ranked #1 in the country for two weeks before stumbling and losing 3 out of 5 games.
 In January 2020 the team recovered to beat #3 ranked Duke in a statement win.

 Mack was suspended from the first six games of the 2021–22 season.
 The university claimed that Mack violated the school's guidelines while dealing with former assistant coach Dino Gaudio's extortion attempts.
 Unbeknownst to Gaudio, Mack recorded the conversation in which he fired the assistant coach and was threatened by Gaudio for doing so.
 On January 26, 2022, it was announced that Mack was out as head coach of the University of Louisville.
+Louisville paid Mack $4.8 million — $133,000 per month for three years with his termination.

+College of Charleston

+After a two-year coaching hiatus, Mack signed a five-year contract worth roughly $1.1 million annually to lead the College of Charleston men's basketball team, after former Mack-assistant and Charleston head coach Pat Kelsey left to coach at the University of Louisville.
+Mack earned the 300th win of his career on February 27, 2025, in a 94–84 victory over the Delaware Fightin' Blue Hens.